 - Allow chocolate to set completely in the refrigerator for 45 minutes or at room temperature for 90 minutes.

 - Coated cookies stay fresh covered at room temperature for 3 days or in the refrigerator for up to 10 days.

-Make ahead tip: Dipped or un-dipped cookies freeze well up to 3 months.
+- Make Ahead Instructions: Dipped or un-dipped cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator.
 You can chill the rolled-out cookie dough in the refrigerator for up to 2 days (step 3).
 You can also freeze the cookie dough (before dividing and rolling out in step 3) for up to 3 months.
 Then allow to thaw overnight in the refrigerator and bring to room temperature before rolling out.
 Chill for only 30 minutes in step 3 as opposed to 1 full hour.

-- Use 4-ounce white chocolate baking bars, such as Bakers or Ghirardelli brands, found in the baking aisle next to the chocolate chips.
+- White Chocolate: Use 4-ounce white chocolate baking bars, such as Bakers or Ghirardelli brands, found in the baking aisle next to the chocolate chips.
 Don’t use white chocolate chips.
 Chocolate chips contain stabilizers and are processed so that they DO NOT melt in the oven.
 Dunking cookies in melted white chocolate chips is impossible.
 Why oil?
 The oil helps thin out the chocolate.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.